georgesroberto/georgesroberto/README.md

   <li>Call me @ <a href="tel:+254796807438">+254796807438</a></li>
 </ol>

-💬 Ask or advice me on Computer Science (3rd - Year Student, TUM, Kenya)
+💬 Ask or advice me on Computer Science

 ## About
 A passionate computer science student with good practicals in coursework skills especially in Software Engineering.
 I thrive in designing cutting-edge software solutions suited to the particular needs of both organizations and individuals.
 My area of expertise is in the design and development of efficient ansd stylish apps.
 I am committed to providing high-quality, trustworthy, and user-centric software solutions by using my expertise in many programming languages and technologies.